A litter of kittens with leg abnormalities have been given life-saving operations thanks to a Brisbane woman.

 'Other vets said they would have been better off being put down at birth, but these kittens are not suffering.'

-In a bid to straighten their legs out, two of the cats had their front two legs put in plaster cast.
+In a bid to fix straighten them out, two of the cats had their front two legs put in plaster cast.

-In order to pay for their treatment, Katrina started a fundraising page on GoFundMe and has already raised over $10,000.
+In a bid to pay for their treatment, Katrina started a fundraising page on GoFundMe and has already raised over $10,000.